mifth/RDHelper/README.md

-RDHelper is an extension for the RenderDoc application which helps to inspect meshes and textures.
+RDHelper is an extension for the RenderDoc(1.20+) application which helps to inspect meshes and textures.

 RenderDoc: https://github.com/baldurk/renderdoc

 Features: